chem330/chem330.github.io/project/index.md

 # Class Project

 The goal of the lab project this semester is to provide the Town of Black Mountain (TOBM) with *accurate* data they can use as a baseline dataset for their stormwater program.
 The results from your analyses will be shared with Black Mountain.
 Since this data will be used to inform TOBM about the water quality in the Swannanoa River and its tributaries, it is imperative that it is of the highest quality!
-As you work through each lab be vigilant about avoiding contamination, and use appropriate quality control to check your accuracy and precision as you work.
+As you work through each lab be vigilant about avoiding contamination, and use appropriate quality control measures to check your accuracy and precision as you work.
 You *must* get an accurate answer before turning in your final report; if your results are not accurate or have unacceptably low precision you must repeat the analysis again to obtain high-quality data.

-*The goal for this project is help you become self-sufficient in the lab and help you learn how to know that your data is likely to be accurate.
-As such, there will be little day-to-day direction of your activities, and will be up to you and your lab partner to plan your time and implement appropriate practices in your lab work.*
+*One intent for this project is to help you become self-sufficient in the lab and help you learn how to know that your data is likely to be accurate.
+As such, there will be little day-to-day direction of your activities from your instructor, and it will be up to you and your lab partner to plan your time and implement appropriate practices in your lab work.*

+\toc

 # Sample Collection